 Extranodal NK/T-cell lymphoma, nasal type

-This page is about extranodal NK/T-cell lymphoma, nasal type – a rare lymphoma associated with Epstein-Barr virus (EBV) infection.
+This information is about extranodal NK/T-cell lymphoma, nasal type – a rare type of T-cell lymphoma associated with the Epstein-Barr virus (EBV) infection.
 It usually develops in the nose.

 On this page